 Lookin’ for a rekka sto’??
 Ease up, old school.
 Downloading and streaming aren’t the only game in town.
-Vinyl is making a comeback in this digital age.
+Vinyl is making a comeback in the digital age.
 In fact, within the last few years LA has seen more than a few independently owned record stores set up shop.
-And just in time for Record Store Day on April 19, you can stop by for exclusive releases and celebrations at participating stores.
+And just in time for Record Store Day on April 18, you can stop by for exclusive releases and celebrations at participating stores.
 From a hidden album haven in Hollywood to a high-minded pop vault in Highland Park, read on to find out where you can enjoy your own vinyl revival.

 AMOEBA RECORDS – www.amoeba.com